 People can have either normal or inappropriate sinus tachycardia.
-Normal sinus tachycardia refers to a physiological increased heart rate that occurs in response to specific factors, such as stress, exercise, or a fever.
+Normal sinus tachycardia refers to a physiological increased heart rate that occurs in response to specific factors, such as stress, exercise, pain, or a fever.

-In this article, we discuss sinus tachycardia, including its symptoms, types, causes, and treatment options.
+This article discusses sinus tachycardia, including its symptoms, types, causes, and treatment options.

 These cells act as the natural pacemaker of the heart by sending electrical impulses to the surrounding tissue.
 These impulses cause the heart to contract.

-Sinus tachycardia occurs when the heart rate is above 100 bpm.
+Sinus tachycardia occurs when the heart rate is above

 In addition to a fast heart rate, people with sinus tachycardia may experience the following symptoms:

 Most of the time, sinus tachycardia is a normal response of the cardiovascular system to triggers that increase the heart rate.
-Normal sinus tachycardia may occur as part of the body’s response to certain conditions, such as intense physical activity or emotional distress.
+Normal sinus tachycardia may occur as part of the body’s response to certain circumstances, such as intense physical activity or emotional distress.